VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 So to answer the question how C# generics work under the hood we have to go one level deeper.

-All optimizations works at machine code generation level.
+All optimizations work at machine code generation level.
 Most of the time you work with reference type.
-Under the hood all reference are the same data type: address in the memory, i.e. just a number.
+Under the hood all references are the same data type: address in the memory, i.e. just a number.
-So CLR generate one generic implementation for all reference type.
+So CLR generates one generic implementation for all reference types.
-Like in Java, but on 1 level deeper, at machine code.
+Works like in Java, but on 1 level deeper, at machine code.

 Unfortunately it's not possible to apply the same optimization for value types, because all value types have a different size and structure.